okikio/native/docs/animate/api/custom-easing.md

 You can view a demo of Custom Easing on [Codepen](https://codepen.io/okikio/pen/abJMWNy).
 I based the Custom Easing implementation on a comment by [@jakearchibald](https://github.com/jakearchibald) on [Github](https://github.com/w3c/csswg-drafts/issues/229#issuecomment-860778689) and an article by [kirillvasiltsov](https://www.kirillvasiltsov.com/writing/how-to-create-a-spring-animation-with-web-animation-api/).

-Custom Easing uses the fact that WAAPI allows for linear easing, and for users to set multiple different values in Array format, thus, I created a small function that generates a set of arrays that create custom easing effects like bounce, elastic, and spring.
-As of right now it builds on top of `@okikio/animate` but `@okikio/animate` isn't absolutely necessary, it just may not be as comfortable to using it without `@okikio/animate`.
+Custom Easing uses the fact that WAAPI allows for [linear easing](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function) and [interpolation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Keyframe_Formats#syntax) between Array values, for CSS propertyies, to generate an arrays of values that the WAAPI can linearly interpolate between, thus emulating custom easing effects like bounce, elastic, and spring.
+As of right now, the `CustomEasing function` builds on top of `@okikio/animate`, but `@okikio/animate` isn't absolutely necessary, it just may not be as comfortable to use it without `@okikio/animate`.

-Custom Easing has 3 properties they are `easing` (all the easings from [#easing](/docs/animate/api/options/easing.md) are supported on top of custom easing functions, like spring, bounce, etc...), `numPoints` (the size of the Array the Custom Easing function should create), and `decimal` (the number of decimal places of the values within said Array).
+Custom Easing has 3 properties they are `easing` (all the easings from [animation options easing](/docs/animate/api/options/easing.md) are supported, on top of custom easing functions, like spring, bounce, etc...), `numPoints` (the size of the Array the Custom Easing function should create), and `decimal` (the number of decimal places of the values within said Array).

 | Properties  | Default Value           |
 | ----------- | ----------------------- |